'Your Vote Will Be Counted': Pennsylvania Suburban Counties Ready For 'Daunting' Processing Of Mail-In, Absentee Ballots

 2020 Election Guide: Pennsylvania, New Jersey, Delaware

-Speed, efficiency and paper cuts — there will be a lot of that going on inside a West Chester gym as Chester County workers start processing 120,000 mail-in and absentee ballots on Tuesday morning.
+Speed, efficiency and paper cuts — there will be a lot of that going on inside a West Chester gym as Chester County workers start processing 120,000 mail-in and absentee ballots this morning.

 “It takes a lot of people hands-on, doing some very manual labor, and that is probably the most daunting and labor intensive part of that process,” said Alexis Barsamian, Chester County’s deputy director of Voter Services.